 In academic year 2015-2016, I co-organized the Brandeis Everytopic Seminar with Arunima Ray. [website]

-I was responsible for leading 11 courses for Brandeis undergraduate and postgraduate students. [websites]
+I was responsible for leading 11 courses for Brandeis University undergraduate and postgraduate students, and also led 2 sections of calculus courses at Harvard University. [websites]

 In January 2010, I led a 10-session short course for non-mathematicians interested in learning why and how mathematicians do mathematics. [website]